fuzzybinary/godot_dart/README.md

 * Add a `main` function to your `main.dart`.
 This is where you will register your Godot classes

 You should now be able to write Dart code for Godot!

+Note there are two ways to use Dart with Godot: as an extension language and as a Script language.
+Both are only partially implemented

+### General Requirements

-But, there are some requirements for any Godot accessible Dart class.
+There are requirements for any Godot accessible Dart class.
 Here's the Simple example class in `simple/src/simple.dart`

 ```dart
 class Simple extends Sprite2D {